‘Teen Mom 2’s Chelsea Houska Is Furious Over Ex’s Failed Drug Test

 However, with this new test, Lind has tested positive for 300 ng/ml of amphetamine, as well as over 800 ng/ml of methamphetamine.

 This latest news isn’t all that surprising to viewers of Teen Mom 2, who have seen Adam barely show up for filming the series and who is almost always absent from daughter, Aubree’s life.
-While he claims he’s gotten a bad edit, and has even tried to call out Dr. Drew Pinsky for the show’s portrayal of him, it seems that some of his behavior may just be him.
+While he claims he’s gotten a bad edit and has even tried to call out Dr. Drew Pinsky for the show’s portrayal of him, it seems that some of his behavior may just be him.

 Chelsea Houska has previously claimed that Lind only shows up to Aubree’s events when filming, and viewers often see him show up to her softball games with minutes to spare before the end.
 During this last season of Teen Mom 2, Lind failed to attend a concert Aubree performed in and also neglected to call his daughter on her seventh birthday.